Generating and Adding SSH keys on Windows

 Adding your public key to Beanstalk

 Once your key pair is generated, you can add it to Beanstalk.
-Login to Beanstalk and click on Your Name > Enter Password > SSH Keys.
+Login to Beanstalk and click on Your Name > SSH Keys.
 Once there, you will see a button to add your public key.
-Click the Add Public Key button, and paste the public key into the SSH Key box, click Add Key and your done.
+Click the Add Public Key button, and paste the public key into the SSH Key box, click Add Key and you're done.